A Survey on Large Language Model Acceleration based on KV Cache Management: Token-level Optimization

 \section{Token-level Optimization}

-In the token level, optimization focuses exclusively on improving KV cache based on the characteristics and patterns of KV pairs of tokens, without considering enhancements from model architecture improvements or system parallelization techniques.
-In general, token-level optimization methods are primarily guided by observations from LLMs and sequential inputs.
+At the token level, optimization focuses exclusively on improving the KV cache management based on the characteristics and patterns of the KV pairs of tokens, without considering enhancements from model architecture improvements or system parallelization techniques.
+Generally, token-level optimization methods are guided by observations from LLMs and sequential inputs.
 Existing approaches can be categorized into five main types: KV cache selection, KV cache budget allocation, KV cache merging, KV cache quantization, and KV cache low-rank decomposition.
-The taxonomy of the token-level optimization is shown in Fig.~\ref{fig:token_framework}.
+The taxonomy of token-level optimization is shown in Fig.~\ref{fig:token_framework}.